hmattinson/Dissertation_Excello/README.md

 ## Current Usage

 A single note can be defined in a cell, this currently only of the form "A4".
-Options for volume and length will be added later.
+Options for volume and other features will be added later.
+Notes are sustained by placing "s" in the next cell in the path.
+A rest is simply an empty cell.
 In most musical interfaces one axis is time (and the other is normally pitch).
 In this case we wanted to explore the use of both axes as just space - ideomatic to Excel.
 As a result the user is free to arrange the data as they wish.
 Notes are played by defining turtles to navigate the spreadsheet.
 Turtles are defined as follow